Brown helps No. 13 Michigan beat No. 5 Baylor 74-68 in OT

 DRAFT PROSPECTS

 Smith and Hillmon are two of the top potential picks in the WNBA draft next spring.
-The league was holding its annual draft lottery later Sunday afternoon.
+The league was holding its annual draft lottery Sunday.
 Many WNBA scouts were in attendance at the game.

+“That would be great,” Smith said of going to Washington, which got the No. 1 pick in the draft.
+“I have family in D.C., too.
+That’s where my dad’s from.
+That’s looking pretty right now.”

 HOMECOMING